CS601-F21/project3-caracao718/README.md

 ### Due - Thursday, November 4, 2021 - 9:55am

-For this project, you will implement an HTTP server, two web applications, and a full suite of tests.
+For this project, you will implement an HTTP framework, two web applications, and a full suite of tests.
 You will practice using the following:

 - Concurrency and threads
 - Sockets